businessabstraction/dacemo/README.md

 Feedback folder: (https://drive.google.com/drive/folders/1EVf0rtFta_mMU0YTYTKv01-1qXnByU2B)

 ## TEAM WORK
 The team members are divided into two subteams to work on frontend and backend.
-However, these subteams will communicate regularly.
+However, these subteams will communicate regularly, as the format of data passed between these layers may change.

 ## COMMUNICATION
 1. We use Slack for day-to-day communication of development and issues that may arise.